Altdorf, Uri: History

+Early settlement and medieval development

-The earliest evidence of a settlement in Altdorf are several La Tène era bronze ax-heads and iron tools from the 3rd century BC.
+The earliest evidence of a settlement in Altdorf are several La Tène era bronze ax-heads and iron tools from the 3rd century BCE, along with iron implements recovered from the Bannwald above the Capuchin convent.
 The people that settled in this region initially settled in the forest, and expanded toward the banks of the Reuss.
 When the Reuss periodically flooded, the low lying settlements were destroyed and the inhabitants were driven back to the "old town", a possible source of the name Altdorf.

-Following the collapse of the Roman Empire the local Gallo-Roman population of Altdorf began to mix with the Germanic Alamanni during the 7th century.
-The earliest evidence of this is the grave (dated to 670–680) of an armed horseman located in the local St Martin's Church.

-The current town was first mentioned in 1223 as Alttorf, whereas some sources from the 16 to 19th centuries occasionally refer to it as Uri.
+Following the collapse of the Roman Empire, the local Gallo-Roman population of Altdorf began to mix with the Germanic Alamanni during the 7th century.
+The earliest evidence of this cultural mixing is the grave of an armed horseman dated to 670–680, located in the local St Martin's Church.
+The current town was first mentioned in 1223 as Alttorf, whereas some sources from the 16th to 19th centuries occasionally refer to it as Uri.

+By the second half of the 13th century, the territory around Altdorf had been cultivated to the banks of the Reuss.
+Beyond the main settlement of Altdorf itself, various hamlets are documented: Utzingen (1277), Hartolfingen, Magigen, and Untereien (1284).
+The Eggberge area was likely inhabited from the 14th century onward.
+The fertile lands to the west and south of the village were exploited intensively, while the Reuss valley remained largely as communal pasture.
+A substantial migration occurred, particularly of Walser people from Bosco/Gurin, continuing into the 17th century.